• About Us

 Beyond the technology and visuals, it's worth noting how different the gameplay is compared to Doom (2016) and Doom Eternal. 🔥 In this final game, as you progress, battles can become quite lengthy, often trapping you in a single space while enemies swarm you relentlessly, until you reach a certain level of destruction that allows you to continue. 💥

-You spend a lot of time keeping an eye on the cooldown meters of various power-ups, and you need to make the most of the cooldown system. glory kills and the chainsaw to keep your health and ammo maxed out. 🩸🔫 This means you see these animations repeatedly, losing some control during those moments.
+You spend a lot of time keeping an eye on the cooldown meters of various power-ups, and you need to make the most of the system of glory kills and the chainsaw to keep your health and ammo maxed out. 🩸🔫 This means you see these animations repeatedly, losing some control during those moments.

 I love the movement and flow of the game, but there are some pacing issues that really stand out. ⚡️